How to Get Feedback

 This isn’t to say the unprofessional behaviour should be ignored, but we should seperate the issues.
 We still want the feedback.

 When someone has had a work tantrum, before you talk to them about their behaviour, get the information about what caused it.
-If you dive straight into giving them feedback about how they behaved, they’re extremely unlikely to take that on before you’ve listened to them anyway.
-Handling it this way will stop you getting the feedback, and make the feedback you give less effective.
-Listen first, talk after.
+If you dive straight into giving them feedback about how they behaved, they’re extremely unlikely to take that on before you’ve listened to them.
+Listen first, talk second.

 If you treat what you consider to be negative feedback in a negative way, you’re just going to stop hearing it.
-That doesn’t mean everything will have magically become better, it just means that you’ve stopped hearing about the things that are wrong.
+That doesn’t mean everything has got better, it just means that you’ve stopped hearing about the things that are wrong.

 This behaviour is kind of self-perpetuating.
 You reject negative comments, then people stop being negative, so you think your positive attitude has stopped people being negative.
 It almost certainly hasn’t.
 Those negative conversations are still happening, just not with you.